TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/TypoScriptTemplates/TheConstantEditor/Index.rst

 How the comments are perceived by the module:

-- All comments set on lines before the constant wherever it's found in the templates are parsed sequentially.
+- The comment line before the constant is considered to contain its definition.

-- Each line is split by the ";" (semicolon) character, that separates the various parameters
+- Each line is split at the :code:`;` (semicolon) character, that separates the various parameters

-- Each parameter is split by the "=" (equal) sign to separate the parameter "key" and the "value".
+- Each parameter is split at the :code:`=` (equal) sign to separate the parameter's key and value.

+The possible keys are described below.

 .. _constant-editor-keys: